 In 1981, Liddle moved to Alice Springs and took a course in literacy at the Institute for Aboriginal Development.
 This is when she began to make her art.
 Together with four other women, Liddle established Jukurrpa Arts Inc. in 1986.
 This is a cooperative workshop, gallery, and sales outlet which now represents some 250 Australian indigenous women artists.
 She began painting in 1987 and has always stayed true to the Dreaming story and indigenous designs.

 She first exhibited her work in 1988 at a gallery in Adelaide and held her first solo exhibition in 1994.
 This was followed by a second exhibition at Desart Gallery in Sydney in 1999.

 Two of Liddle’s designs have been painted on locomotives, operated by the Great Southern Railway.
-The first design was her “Warmi NR 30” decorated by her after a Warmi (snake) dot painting showing a snake and the footprints of a woman.
+The first design was her “Warmi NR 30” after a Warmi (snake) dot painting showing a snake and the footprints of a woman.
 The second design was that of the “Seven Sisters Dreaming,” 1997-1998.